On this page...

 The USDA Foods Advisory Council serves to assist the State Agency in decisions regarding USDA Foods.
 The main function of the council is to determine what bulk USDA Foods and end products will be procured for the Diverted Foods program.
 Council members participate in the specification writing, reviewing solicitation documents, and evaluation of proposals and bids.
 As well council members learn more about the USDA Foods program and provide feedback and guidance for the State Agency.

 If you are interested in serving on the USDA Foods Advisory Council, please fill out the interest form to submit to Bureau.

 Publications and Reports

-When a problem is discovered with a USDA Food Commodity, a complaint form must be filled out and submitted as soon as possible.
-Please use the form provided to report your complaint.
-You may mail, fax, or email the form.
-Instructions are provided with the form.
+When a problem is discovered with a USDA Food, a complaint form must be filled out and submitted as soon as possible.
+Please isolate and hold onto any affected product until the complaint has been reported.
+Please use the following form to report your complaint.
+USDA Foods Complaint Form

 USDA Foods Recipes

-If your school has a standardized recipe using USDA Foods, please mail to Jill Stuecker, so that we can share it with other districts in Iowa.
+If your school has a standardized recipe using USDA Foods, please share it with us!